eye makeup Microblading vs. Eyebrow Tint — How to Know Which One Is Best For You

 What Is Brow Tinting?

 Brow tinting is a non-invasive, quick and relatively easy way to achieve fuller brows.
 Similar to the way your hair is dyed, dye is placed on the eyebrows to achieve a darker, fuller look.
 Tinting is a temporary solution, especially compared to microblading, considering the tint on the skin lasts one to two weeks while the tint on the hair lasts four to six weeks.
-It doesn’t hurt and it can be done in as little as ten minutes.
+It doesn’t hurt, and it can be done in as little as ten minutes.

 It’s important to note that if you have sparse areas in your brows, an eyebrow tint is not going to fix that.
 All it does is simply dye the hair that you have, leading to the appearance of darker and fuller brows.
 While a brow tint is less invasive than microblading, you still want to leave it to a professional as they'll be the ones to determine the right shade of dye for your hair and skin tone.
-If you go with a color that is too dark, your brows will look very harsh and you’ll have to wait a few weeks for it to fade.
+If you go with a color that is too dark, your brows will look very harsh, and you’ll have to wait a few weeks for it to fade.

 What’s the Difference Between Microblading and Eyebrow Tinting?

 There are a few factors that really differentiate microblading and brow tinting.
 If you don’t mind touching up your brows every couple of months or you like to switch up the color, brow tinting is probably more your speed.
-On the other hand, if you want a permanent fix and brows that you never have to spend time filling, microblading is definitely the better choice.
-Before you commit, check out the five major differences between microblading and eyebrow tinting, below.
+On the other hand, if you want a permanent fix and brows that you never have to spend time filling in, microblading is definitely the better choice.
+Before you commit, check out the major differences between microblading and eyebrow tinting, below.

 Method